 Linden Road, Birmingham, England, B3o 1

-Join the self-guided tour of Cadbury world and explore the sweet and tasty history of chocolates.
-They also exhibit their skills on handmade items, which is a delight for candy lovers.
+Join the self-guided tour of Cadbury World and explore the sweet and tasty history of chocolates.
+They also exhibit their skills in making handmade items, which is a delight for candy lovers.

 The 4D theatre is the best part of this place and is loved by all.
-You can visit with your children too as rides for kids are also available.
-Indeed, it is one of the best places to visit in Birmingham.
+You can visit with your children too, as rides for kids are also available.

-The Cadbury shop is the world’s biggest Cadbury shop, where the best chocolates are sold at retail price.
-You can get your favourite chocolates here if you haven’t found them in your nearby markets.
+The Cadbury shop is the world’s biggest, and the best chocolates are sold at retail prices.
+You can get your favorite chocolates here if you haven’t found them in your nearby markets.

 You will also get two free bars before you begin your tour.

-You can go to some of the restaurants after completing your tour to have some refreshments and enjoy and relax after a whole day trip.
+After completing your tour, you can go to some restaurants to refresh, enjoy, and relax after a whole day trip.
 Some of the eateries are,

 - Bournville Bread Breakfast